 In order to obtain as much data as possible on each book you’re promoting, it’s important to set goals and measure the results for each of your marketing tactics.
 This will help you determine which are effective, and which aren’t worth additional time, money, and resources.

 According to Kristin Fassler, Director of Marketing at Random House / Ballantine Bantam Dell, her team ascribes a numeric goal to every single marketing activity.
 For example, one of Random House’s main goals before a book’s publication is to garner reader reviews, since having more reviews helps bolster a book’s search activity when it goes on sale (and makes the book more attractive on retailers).
 When marketing their new release Lilac Girls, they set review targets ahead of release day.
-This helped them know to send out 3.5K advanced reader copies in order to hit their aggressive goals.
+This helped them know to send out 3.5K advance reader copies in order to hit their aggressive goals.

 Random House also published a book trailer for Lilac Girls on YouTube and aimed to garner 4.5K views.
 They sent the video to book bloggers and reviewers, published it to their social media channels, and used it in their advertising campaigns.
 They ultimately achieved their goal — the book trailer got nearly 5K views.